thestormforge/examples/postgres/README.md

 The resources for this tutorial can be found in the [`/postgres`](https://github.com/thestormforge/examples/tree/master/postgres) directory of the `examples` source repository.
 The following manifests define how to run Postgres:

-* `application.yaml`
+* `experiment.yaml`
-  : The StormForge Optimize description of the application.
+  : The StormForge Optimize Pro Experiment definition.
 * `postgres.yaml`
   : The resources for the Postgres application itself.